jslearn81/quantumfusionlearn.github.io/README.md

 During my free time, i enjoy travelling and cycling.

 ## Research Interest
 I am interested in emprical research and love to test theories on real data.
-The following are my broad interests:
+The following is my broad research focus:
 <br/>
 * Economics Of Fintech
 * Security Analysts and Social Media analysts